How much money do you make per hour earning a $40,000 a year salary?

 - ($769.20/week × 52 weeks/year) ÷ 12 months = $3,333.20/month

-If your job issues paychecks on a bi-weekly basis, then you could expect your average paycheck to be about $1,538.
+If your job issues paychecks as a biweekly salary, then you could expect your average paycheck to be about $1,538.

 However, this number might fluctuate slightly depending on things like days off, holidays, any overtime that you work, longer vs. shorter months, etc.